-Indoor Free Flight is the Zen of model aviation The ethereal models are simple in terms of parts count, but challengingly delicate with a large number of variables and nuances that provide endless options in the quest for performance.
+Indoor Free Flight is the Zen of model aviation.
+The ethereal models are simple and delicate with a large number of variables and nuances that provide endless options in the quest for performance.

 The minimalist design of indoor models require that every component does just what is required, and not much more, working in balanced harmony with the rest of the model.
 Subtle changes affect the flight profile, efficiency in extracting energy from the rubber motor, and ultimately the time on the stopwatch.